 Wafia Biography (Wikipedia)

-Wafia Al-Rikabi (born 4 August 1993), known professionally as Wafia, is an Australian singer songwriter of Iraqi-Syrian origin.
+Wafia Al-Rikabi (born 4 August 1993), known professionally as Wafia, is an Australian singer-songwriter of Iraqi-Syrian origin.
 Originally studying biomedicine at university, she began to write songs to escape its monotony.
-Her first major hit was "Let Me Love You," garnering almost 5 million plays on Soundcloud.
+Her breakthrough hit was a cover of Mario's "Let Me Love You," which garnered almost 5 million plays on SoundCloud.

 She has since signed to indie record label Future Classic, releasing her debut EP XXIX in November 2015.
 The EP's lead single "Heartburn," produced by Ta-ku, received praise from producer Pharrell Williams being played during his Beats 1 radio show.